dougy147/NB6VAC/README.md

 34078720      0x2080000       JFFS2 filesystem, big endian
 ```

 The starting program is the kernel.
-It is entered at `0x80351e30`.
+It is entered at address `0x80351e30`.

 * Kernel version is `3.4.11-rt19` (_rt_ means real-time) with command line `ro noinitrd  console=ttyS0,115200 earlyprintk debug irqaffinity=0`.
+Build number 2 (`#2`).
+It is built for multiprocessor computers (`SMP`; for Symmetric Multi-Processing).
+It is preemptible (`PREEMPT`), meaning it can be interrupted in the middle of executing code to handle other threads.
 The CPU instruction set is `Broadcom BMIPS4350`.

 ```console